Online Campus Tour

-Opening Fall 2011, this newest residence hall will feature two floors of living space and a common area flexible enough to use as classroom space and special events.
+Opened in 2011, this residence hall features two floors of living space and a common area flexible enough to use as classroom space and special events.

-This expanded and renovated facility provides a wide variety of student recreational activities as well as a full size basketball court, volleyball court, and locker rooms.
+This facility provides a wide variety of student recreational activities as well as a full-size basketball court, volleyball court, and locker rooms.
 It is also the location of many formal convocations of the university.

 C. H. Springer Learning Center

-This facility houses the SWCU Library and Information Centers, and serves as the academic hub of the campus.
-On the ground floor is SWCU's modern library, growing every year and contains about 30,000 resources.
+This facility houses the SCU Library and Information Centers and serves as the academic hub of the campus.
+On the ground floor is SCU's modern library, growing every year and contains about 30,000 resources.
 The library includes resources in both religion and general education, in several formats, as well as reference materials and periodicals (print and via databases).
 The Library and Information Center also house the Computer Lab with internet access and a variety of programs for word processing, desktop publishing, and spreadsheet design.
 The library is also wireless to provide more students with space to study and work.

 The second floor of the C.H.
 Springer Learning Center serves as the administrative center of the university.
-The offices of the president, academic affairs, student affairs, business affairs, internet technology, and financial aid are on this floor.
+The offices of the president, academic affairs, student affairs, and business affairs are on this floor.

 The Roberson Building/Graduate School of Ministry/Minchew Auditorium